ntoll/ntoll.github.io/article/why-computers-5/index.md

 Such diverse dexterous details, through careful practice and familiarity, become a single named activity.
 In a sense, we have zoomed out in the scale of our thinking.
-This is useful because such generalisations are used as placeholders in further thoughts... the building blocks of our thinking are at a different scale.
+Such generalisations are useful as placeholders in further thoughts... the building blocks of our generalised thinking are at a _different scale_.

 For instance, I could say "I'm just going to cycle to the shops, do you want me to get anything for you?".
 The concept of _cycling to the shops_ is a place